abhisha1991/w251_hw9/README.md

 #### 10. Remember the definition of a "step".
 How long did an average step take?

-From the bottom of the nohup file, we see that the average time taken for a step was 1.629 seconds
+From the bottom of the nohup file, we see that the average time taken for a step was 1.629 seconds.
+In fact this makes a lot of sense.
+Our total training steps was 50k.
+If each training step takes 1.629 seconds, then the total time taken to train is 50k x 1.629 = 81,450 seconds or roughly, 22.625 hours.
+This is very well in expectation with what our observed training time was (22-24 hours)

 #### 11. How does that correlate with the observed network utilization between nodes?